Browse by Medical Category

-At the Eating Disorders Clinical and Research Program, we offer a variety of outpatient treatment modalities.
+At the Eating Disorders Clinical and Research Program, we offer a variety of outpatient treatment modalities to children, adolescents, and adults with feeding and eating disorders, ages 7 and up.
 To provide you with the best chance of symptom improvement, we offer the treatments that have been shown to be most effective in large-scale research studies.
 After a comprehensive assessment, we will recommend the treatment best matched to your individual needs.
 The descriptions below provide further information about each treatment so that you can become an active partner in designing your care.

 CBT is a time-limited treatment designed to last 20 sessions over six months.
 For most patients, this is sufficient to provide much-needed symptom relief.
 After completing CBT, some individuals seek additional psychotherapy outside of the EDCRP for ongoing support.